6 Best Bird Feeders For SMALL Birds In MY Backyard (2025)

 If you have never tried a window feeder before, my biggest advice is to be PATIENT.
 It may take the birds a while to find the new food source and feel comfortable coming that close to your home.

-COMPARE PRICES – Amazon or JCS Wildlife – Save 10% by using code “BWHQ” at checkout!
+COMPARE PRICES – Amazon or JCS Wildlife – Save 10% automatically by clicking this link!

 This hopper feeder made by Woodlink is made of durable steel.
 It has a huge reservoir for bird food, holding up to about 12 pounds (depending on food type)!